-(a) (1) Bump a junior employee in a lower classification in the same classification series within the seniority block.
+(a) (1) Bump a junior employee the same classification series within the seniority block.
 In doing so, he/she must have the necessary qualifications to perform the job.

 (2) Bump the junior employee in another classification series within the seniority block.
 In doing so, he/she must bump into a classification at a comparable or lower pay rate provided he/she has the necessary qualifications to perform the job.